KxSystems/ldap/README.md

 - cred is a string/symbol.
 LDAP credentials (e.g. password).
 Pass empty string/symbol when no password required for connection.
 - mech is a string/symbol.
 Pass an empty string to use the default LDAP_SASL_SIMPLE mechanism.
 Query the attribute 'supportedSASLMechanisms' from the  server's rootDSE for the list of SASL mechanisms the server supports.

+Returns a dict consisting of

+- ReturnCode - integer TODO
+- Credentials - byte array which is the credentials returned by the server.
+Contents are empty for LDAP_SASL_SIMPLE, though for other SASL mechanisms, the credentials may need to be used with other security related functions (which may be external to LDAP).
+Reference documentation for your security mechanism.

 ### .ldap.search

 Search for partial or complete copies of entries based on a search criteria.